Making sense of the world through paint and prose

 -

-This piece came quietly.
-I didn’t plan it.
+I didn’t plan this piece.
 I didn’t know where it was going.
-It just began—like breath, like tide.
-I called it Meditations because that’s what it felt like: a slow exhale, a return to something older than thought.
+It just began.
+I called it Meditations because that’s what it felt like: a slow exhale, a return to something still.
+And also because Massenet’s Thaïs - Méditation was playing in the background whilst I worked on this :)

-It’s about the in-between.
+This painting is about the in-between.
 About holding space for softness, for unknowing.
 The world demands so much certainty from us.
-But I think healing—real healing—happens in places like this: blurry, tender, unresolved.
+But I think real insight happens in places like this: blurry, tender, unresolved.
 There’s power in stillness, too.
 Not everything has to roar to matter.

 I don’t know if this painting is finished.
 Maybe it never will be.
 But maybe that’s okay.